Vuxoni/Core-Configuration-Docs/_configplist/02-AMD/01-Desktop/04-5XXX/02-ACPI.md

 <h2 class="key-title">Delete</h2>

-This blocks certain ACPI tables from loading, for us, we can ignore this.
+This blocks certain ACPI tables from loading.
+For us, we can ignore this.

 <h2 class="key-title">Patch</h2>